 On the UserTesting platform, a standard remote unmoderated study should be completed by an average participant in 15 - 20 minutes.
 There's no magic number for how many tasks or questions should be included in a study.
 The complexity of the tasks you include can vary significantly depending on the scope and format.
 Imagine: 25 survey-style multiple choice questions could be completed much more quickly than 10 written response tasks which require a user to compare two separate designs they've reviewed.
-Lengthy tests can cause testers to become fatigued.
+Lengthy tests can cause test participants to become fatigued.

 If you're unsure of how long your study will take a participant to complete, we suggest using the Preview Test feature, or releasing a dry-run to just one participant.
 Based on your results, you can make adjustments as needed.